okanbilal.com

 “We believe any deceleration of AI will cost lives.
 Deaths that were preventable by the AI that was prevented from existing is a form of murder.”

-The Chinese proverb, “Heaven is high and the emperor is far away”,3 suggests that corruption and lack of control grow as one moves further from authority.
+“Quis custodiet ipsos custodes?”—often translated as “Who watches the watchers?” says unchecked power tends to invite corruption when oversight is weak or absent.
 This highlights the limits of central power and the risks of weak oversight.
-As Andreessen suggests, leaving artificial intelligence unchecked could lead to a similar outcome.
-AI can increase control by widening authority’s reach, potentially creating "surveillance societies".4 Even in dictatorships, power has its limits, but the control AI enables could remove these limits entirely, allowing continuous surveillance that greatly enhances the state’s power over its citizens.
+As Andreessen suggests, leaving artificial intelligence unchecked could lead to a similar results.
+AI can increase control by widening authority’s reach, potentially creating "surveillance societies".3 Even in dictatorships, power has its limits, but the control AI enables could remove these limits entirely, allowing continuous surveillance that greatly enhances the state’s power over its citizens.

 So, we need to discuss the limits of artificial intelligence and technology, as well as ethics and social responsibility.
 Technology has the power not only to make life easier but also to change the structure of society.
 To protect social well-being, it’s essential to question, regulate, and keep this power within ethical limits.